-In events subsequent to the 2018 year-end, Growing Home has not renewed our Line of Credit as we have determined that we have adequate levels of available liquid assets to buffer any periods of negative cash flows.
+Growing Home does not have a Line of Credit in place as we have determined that we have adequate levels of available liquid assets to buffer any periods of negative cash flows.

-NOTE 7 - PLEDGES AND CONTRIBUTIONS RECEIVABLE
+NOTE 6 - PLEDGES AND CONTRIBUTIONS RECEIVABLE

 Pledges and contributions receivable related to support of Growing Home are accounted for in accordance with FASB ASC 958-605, which requires revenue to be recognized in the year a pledge is received regardless of when the cash for the pledge is received.
-During the years ended December 31, 2018 and 2017, Growing Home received new multi-year pledges, as well as cash payments in satisfaction of a portion of those pledges.
+During the years ended December 31, 2019 and 2018, Growing Home received new multi-year pledges, as well as cash payments in satisfaction of a portion of those pledges.